CVSA Operation Safe Driver Week 2026: What to Know & How to Prepare

 According to the National Highway Traffic Safety Association (NHTSA), drivers’ actions are the reason behind 94 percent of all traffic crashes.
 Research from the University of Missouri-Columbia has shown that interactions with law enforcement, not just education, are what brings change.
 During last year’s event, law enforcement interacted with 66,421 drivers!
 Drivers were informed and educated on how they can improve their driving behavior and do their part in reducing crashes.

-Operation Safe Driver Week Impact on Shippers
+Why Operation Safe Driver Week Matters to Shippers

-Operation Safe Driver Week Impact on Carriers
+How Carriers Can Prepare for Operation Safe Driver Week

 Ensure Documentation Accuracy